isBre/Ethics-in-AI-Notes/index.md

 &nbsp;

-## 62. How does GDPR address the handling of data breaches?
+## 59. How does GDPR address the handling of data breaches?
-Reply: GDPR requires organizations to implement appropriate security measures to protect personal data and to promptly report data breaches to the relevant supervisory authority.
+GDPR requires organizations to implement appropriate security measures to protect personal data and to promptly report data breaches to the relevant supervisory authority.
 In certain cases, individuals affected by a data breach must also be notified, especially if the breach poses a high risk to their rights and freedoms.

 &nbsp;

-## 63. Does GDPR only apply to European organizations?
+## 60. Does GDPR only apply to European organizations?
-Reply: GDPR applies to any organization that processes personal data of individuals residing in the EU, regardless of where the organization is located.
+GDPR applies to any organization that processes personal data of individuals residing in the EU, regardless of where the organization is located.
 It has extraterritorial scope, meaning that organizations outside the EU must comply with GDPR if they offer goods or services to individuals in the EU or monitor their behavior.

+&nbsp;

+## 61. What is the main goal of the master project Claudette in the legal domain?

+The main goal of the master project Claudette in the legal domain is to explore the potential of artificial intelligence (AI) in empowering consumers in various aspects, including privacy, autonomy, economic interests, behavior, access to goods and services, and social exclusion.

+&nbsp;

+## 62. How does Claudette aim to empower consumers in relation to terms of service and privacy policies?

+Claudette aims to develop technologies that can automatically detect potentially unfair clauses in terms of service and privacy policies, which are often overlooked by consumers.
+This is important because non-governmental organizations (NGOs) lack the resources to thoroughly analyze these clauses, while businesses continue to use potentially unlawful clauses.

+&nbsp;

+## 63. What are some specific types of potentially unfair clauses discussed in the text?

+The text discusses specific types of potentially unfair clauses, including arbitration clauses, unilateral change clauses, content removal clauses, jurisdiction clauses, choice of law clauses, limitation of liability clauses, unilateral termination clauses, consent by using clauses, and privacy included clauses.
+Examples of potentially unfair clauses are provided, along with criteria for determining their fairness or unfairness.

+&nbsp;

+# 64. Which machine learning methodologies are employed by Claudette to analyze and classify sentences for potential unfairness?

+Claudette employs various machine learning methodologies, including the Bag of Words (BoW) model, tree kernels, and Support Vector Machines (SVM), to analyze and classify sentences in terms of their potential unfairness.

+&nbsp;

+# 65. What are some key elements that privacy policies should include to ensure compliance with the GDPR?

+The golden standard for privacy policies includes elements such as lawfulness, fairness, transparency, clarity of expression, and substantive compliance with the GDPR.
+Privacy policies should clearly state the purposes for which personal data is being processed and provide comprehensive and non-vague descriptions of the categories of personal data concerned.
+Additionally, privacy policies should be framed in understandable and precise language, avoiding vagueness indicators such as conditional terms, generalization, modality, and non-specific numeric quantifiers.

 &nbsp;